mikepaszkiewicz/nanode/README.md

 //examples/send.ts, examples/receive.ts
 import Nano from './init'

+const wallet_addr =
+  'xrb_3hk1e77fbkr67fwzswc31so7zi76g7poek9fwu1jhqxrn3r9wiohwt5hi4p1'

-const hash = await Nano.send('0.01', process.env.RECIPIENT_WALLET)
+const hash = await Nano.send('0.01', wallet_addr)

 return await Nano.receive(
   hash,
   process.env.RECIPIENT_WALLET_PRIVATE_KEY,
-  process.env.RECIPIENT_WALLET
+  wallet_addr
 )
 ```

 ## Full list of methods

+If you aren't sure about some of the arguments, they're available as types in your editor, or in the official RPC guide.
+Full TypeDoc documentation is on the way!

 ### Top-level calls

-These methods should technically be the only ones you need if you only need to send and recieve NANO, as described in the examples:
+if you only need to send and recieve NANO, **these methods should technically be the only ones you need**, per the examples above:

 * `Nano.open()`
 * `Nano.send()`